themech/k810_k811_fkeys/README.md

 KERNEL=="hidraw*", SUBSYSTEM=="hidraw", ATTRS{address}=="XX:XX:XX:XX:XX:XX", RUN+="/opt/k81x/k81x.sh %p"
 ```

 The `XX:XX:XX:XX:XX:XX` should be replaced with your keyboard Bluetooth address.
-To find the address simply do to the Bluetooth setting (`All Settings>Bluetooth`), select the Logitech keyboard in the Devices list and copy its address displayed there.
+To find the address simply go to the Bluetooth settings (`All Settings>Bluetooth`), select the Logitech keyboard on the Devices list and copy its address displayed there.